Oblique scattering from non-Hermitian optical waveguides: Parametric study

 Having evaluated the phase diagram of $\sr$, we proceed to the phase diagram of $\st$, shown in Fig.\ \ref{fig:phasediagmst}.
 Specifically, panels $\left(\text{a}\right)$, $\left(\text{b}\right)$ and $\left(\text{c}\right)$ correspond to $\eztep=10^{-2}$ (red), $10^{-1}$ (blue) and $10^{-1/2}$ (green), respectively.
 Here, we distinguish between EPs associated with $\refl$ and $\refr$ by light and dark shades, respectively.
 In contrast with the phase diagram of $\sr$, which shows that there is at most one EP for a given $\eztep$ and $\grating/\ksh$, here there could be multiple EPs.
 For example, there are six EPs when $\eztep=10^{-1}$ and $\grating/\ksh=0.32$ (black vertical line in Fig.\ \ref{Fig:EPsOfStForPowerOfMinusOne}).

 In all the panels, there is a broken region that extends to $\grating/\ksh=1$.
-Interestingly, this region is bounded from above by the function $\grating=\ksh\sin\ang$, which corresponds to the Bragg resonance condition of diffraction order one.
+Interestingly, this region is bounded from above by the function $\grating=\ksh\sin\ang$, which corresponds to the first Fabry-P\'erot resonance \cite{hodgson2005optical}.
 In the \hyperref[Appendix-A]{Appendix}, we have used a multiple scale expansion to derive an approximated solution, under the assumption $\grating\approx\ksh\sin\ang$ and that the perturbation is small, resembling the case studied by \citet{lin2011prl}; using this approximation, we show that indeed the scatterer exhibits unidirectional reflection under these assumptions.
-In fact, Bragg points of all diffraction orders, i.e., $\nnb\grating=\ksh\sin\ang$ for any $m\in\mathbb{N}$, provide an approximation for the EPs of $\st$.
+In fact, all Fabry-P\'erot resonances, i.e., $\nnb\grating=\ksh\sin\ang$ for any $m\in\mathbb{N}$, provide an approximation for the EPs of $\st$.
 These approximations for $\nnb=0..10$ are depicted in magenta lines.

-The quality of the Bragg points approximation depends on how small the perturbation and detuning are.
+The quality of the Fabry-P\'erot resonances approximation depends on how small the perturbation and detuning are.
 To show this, we use our analytical expressions for $\refl$ and $\refr$ {[}Eqs.\ \eqref{eq:transfer mat}-\eqref{eq:sdef coefficients}{]} to find that they are proportional to